WRGL-bioinformatics/myeloid-coverage-script/README.md

 This means that the config settings can now be edited by the user from this file.

 If you make any changes, the executable will need to be rebuilt.
-This is simple using the spec file, just run
+This is simple using the spec file, just run (to use the venv python)

-`pyinstaller --clean MyeloidTransfer.spec`
+`python -m PyInstaller --clean MyeloidTransfer.spec`

 ### Distribution